cartant/ts-action/README.md

 store.dispatch(foo({ foo: 42 }));
 ```

-To have the properties added to the action itself - rather than a `payload` property - use the [`props`](#props) method instead.
+To have the properties added to the action itself - rather than a `payload` property - use the [`props`](#props) function instead.
 Or, for more control over the parameters accepted by the action creator, pass a [creator](#creator) function.

 Action creators have a `type` property that can be used to narrow an action's TypeScript type in a reducer.